 Injury to the eye can be minimal or serious.
 It can occur in acute or sudden form at the onset, without any warning.
 The eye injury varies from abrasion to laceration, simple hyphema to globe rupture or even chemical and thermal injuries.

 Other studies have identified that boys tend to be affected more commonly than girls due to their aggressive nature and this is consistent with our case series[4].
-Children less than 3yearold have a relatively low incidence because of close family supervision.
+Children less than 3yearold have a relatively low incidence because of close family supervision.
 At the age of 6 years and above, children are immature but more independent, easily influenced by surrounding and adventures, which may make them more vulnerable to any injury[4].
+Malaysia is a multiracial country which is rich with festivals.
+Every year, many Malaysians celebrate these festive occasions with firecrackers.
+The lighting of the firecracker will give out beautiful sparkles that can attract children but they are not aware of the danger of it.
+Firecrackers during these festivals have led to the loss of many eyes year after year.

 In clinical setting, the examination of patient with ocular injury poses a challenge to the ophthalmologist.
 Patience and gentle ness will be the key to the examination of an injured eye in this age group[5].
 Although it is important to assess extent of the injury, forceful examination is forbidden since it will cause further damage to ocular structure[4].
 Forceful examination also will lead to psychological trauma to the child.
 In most of the cases, the children with ocular injury will be submitted for examination under general anesthesia for a complete evaluation of the extent of injury and in planning further management.
 Early primary repair will be the priority.

-Our case series of ocular injury due to firecracker during the onemonth period of the Eidulfitri celebration in one of the state in Malaysia showed that there were 5 cases who were treated.
+Our case series of ocular injury due to firecracker during the onemonth period of the Eidulfitri celebration in one of the state in Malaysia showed that there were 5 cases who were treated.
 All of the cases involved boys, aged 7 to 11 years old.

 Among five cases, one of them had hyphema with 360° angle recession and the other three sustained ocular penetrating injury which required primary toilet and suturing.
 Out of these three, one of them had a plastic intraocular foreign body with vitreous hemorrhage and retinal dialysis, and he required vitrectomy surgery following the primary repair.
 The other patient had extensive thermal injury to his left eye and moderate burn over the right eye.

 In case 1, the patient with hyphema and 360° angle recession, although his final visual acuity was good, he was still at risks of developing glaucoma and secondary cataract.
-Previous studies showed that patients with gross traumatic hyphema will have angle recession and later 6%10% of these will develop glaucoma[6].
-It is believed that the pathophysiology of the glaucoma is not due to the recession itself, but it is secondary to trabecular meshwork damage.
+Previous studies showed that patients with gross traumatic hyphema will have angle recession and later 6%10% of these will develop glaucoma[6].
+It is believed that the pathophysiology of the glaucoma is not due to the recession itself, but it is secondary to trabecular meshwork damage.
 Although at 2 years post trauma his intraocular pressure is still within normal limits, the risk of developing angle recession glaucoma in future is high as he has more than 180° angle recession.

 The other four cases had best corrected vision of 6/45 or less.
 It is due to involvement of posterior segment, which gives a poor prognosis.
 Penetrating ocular injury contributes to poor visual outcome and ocular survival[7].
 Poor visual outcome is also related to multiple ocular structure injury and severity of initial injury[7].

 Patient with penetrating ocular injury is also at risks of developing infection such as endophthalmitis, panophthalmitis and sympathetic ophthalmia.
-The reported case of posttraumatic endophthalmitis is high, especially after open globe injury[8].
-It carries about 2.4%17%[9].
+The reported case of posttraumatic endophthalmitis is high, especially after open globe injury[8].
+It carries about 2.4%17%[9].
 Therefore, prompt treatment is crucial to saving the vision.
 Delayed in diagnosis, infection and presence of intraocular foreign body will affect visual prognosis[9].

 Visual impairment in children is significant and has a major impact on social and psychological development of the victim[10].
-Other difficulties include parents who refuse the followup, optical correction in traumatized eye and risks of developing amblyopia[11].
+Other difficulties include parents who refuse the followup, optical correction in traumatized eye and risks of developing amblyopia[11].
 It is important to determine the magnitude of the problem, identify the major cause and suggest the preventive measures.
 The role of health education is to promote awareness among the public, parents and children.
 First aids knowledge is almost always compulsory and knowing the potential danger of certain event to the eye can help in preventing further damage.
+The children should be educated regarding the events that can cause eye injury from preschool age[12].
+They should be exposed or informed regarding the complications that can arise from the ocular injury.
+Teachers, public, mass media such as radio, television or even news papers should highlight this matter.
+At home, all children must be supervised[12].
+Creating a safe environment will be one of the preventive measures.
+Legislation to ban the usage of firecracker by adults and children would help in saving a lot of eyes.

 Pediatric ocular trauma is a major cause of ocular morbidity in children, yet having not received the attention they deserve.
 Ocular injuries occur without any warning.
 One moment a child can have perfectly normal eyes, and the next moment the child may be blind or in severe pain.
 All precautions should be taken to prevent injury and remain the priority.
 It is always true that prevention is better than cure.